Motorcyclist dies after being hit by car near Johnson Siding

-A motorcyclist died Friday afternoon after a driver hit him head-on Friday afternoon near Johnson Siding, according to a news release from the South Dakota Highway Patrol.
+A motorcyclist died Friday afternoon after a driver hit him head-on near Johnson Siding, according to a news release from the South Dakota Highway Patrol.

 Criminal charges may be filed against the 76-year-old woman who is accused of hitting the man after she crossed her Nissan Rogue into his lane while driving eastbound on Highway 44 at 1:50 p.m.
 She collided head-on with the 58-year-old driver of a Harley Davidson FLHTCI at mile marker 32, one mile east of Johnson Siding.